 8. The house that vanished

 When £1,000 was offered, he declined.
 One month later, the house burned down.
-But Neville heard nothing until a year later, when he received a letter from Donegal County Council saying his sturdy 150 year-old house was in dangerous condition and needed repair.
+But Neville heard nothing until a year later when he received a letter from Donegal County Council saying his sturdy 150-year-old house was in a dangerous condition and needed repair.
 Travelling to Tory island, Neville realised his house was gone.

 9. Island tragedy

 The tragedy of island life is represented on Tory as Móirsheisear, Grave of the Seven, and literally meaning Big Six.
 Móirsheisear speaks of the harshness of island life – a tomb of seven people, six men and one woman, who drowned when their boat capsized off Tory’s northwest coast.
 Local legend says clay from the woman’s grave wards off vermin.
 Not all tragedy is treated equally.
 When the “HMS Wasp,” a British boat on eviction and tax-collecting mission capsized in 1884, islanders claimed credit for the accident, attributing it to a combination of prayer and the power of the “Cursing Stone”.